Are you new to the wonderful world of SEO?

-This isn’t the type of tool that you’ll use each day, but it definitely comes in handy, every now and again.
+This isn’t the type of free tool that you’ll use each day, but it definitely comes in handy, every now and again.
 For example, if you’re researching ideas for a new blog post, you can use it to come up with a list of long-tail keywords to include.

 Keyword In can be classified as a keyword research tool, but it’s definitely more than that.
 One search and you’ll realize this to be true.

-The name of this SEO tool doesn’t give anything away, in terms of what it offers, but it’s well worth using.
+The name of this free SEO tool doesn’t give anything away, in terms of what it offers, but it’s well worth using.

 With Gogretel, you can get an instant look at whether or not your website follows Google webmaster guidelines.
-Along with this, there’s a social component that’s also worth checking out.
+Along with this, there’s a social media component that’s also worth checking out.

-Upon running a test, you’re presented with a results page that allows you to view information in three distinct categories:
+Upon running a test, you’re presented with a search results page that allows you to view information in three distinct categories:

 You can click on each category to access detailed data.
 For example, the basic information tab provides the following:

-Like a few other tools on this list, Gogretel isn’t one that you’ll use daily.
+Like a few other free SEO tools on this list, Gogretel isn’t one that you’ll use daily.
 Sure, you’ll want to check your site from time to time, but you don’t have to do so every day of the week.

 That said, it doesn’t hurt to use Gogretel as a way of better understanding and tracking your competitors.
 For example, you can use the content analysis tab to see where your top competitors are lacking, then use these shortcomings against them.

 The speed and data alone are reason enough to run a couple searches with Gogretel.
-If nothing else, one search will show you if the tool has something to offer your business in the future.
+If nothing else, one search will show you if the free tool has something to offer your business in the future.

 However, those days have come and gone.
 Not only does this have an impact on your search engine rankings, but it also has a lot to do with the user experience.